mschen21/is-website-main/content/pages/about/content2.md

 ## ivana

 Avid documenter who loves to journal, reflect, and take a lot of pictures of food.
 Eager host to guests, but won't know how to make coffee given I'm a tea drinker.
 Big planner who loves to create agendas for vacations, birthdays, and surprise get-togethers.
 Can't watch anything scary unless you want me hiding behind pillows the whole time.
-Trying new recipes.

 All time favorites:

+* Trying new recipes
 * All things Anthropologie
 * Magnolia banana pudding
 * Ramen and any food adventures